egesaray/Airline-Ticket-Selling-Site/README.md

 Repository for Işıkexpress.

-Işıkexpress made for software engineering course.

 Işıkexpress is an airline ticket selling website based on django.

-test
+Işıkexpress made for software engineering course as a group project.